 Invitations to parties to be held outside of school may only be handed out by the teacher at the end of the school day if every student in the classroom receives an invitation.
 Students should not exchange individual gifts at school.
 This gesture only creates hurt feelings among other students.

-CELL PHONES and Other Electronic Devices
+Cell Phones and Other Electronic Devices

-ELECTRONIC DEVICES Cell phone, Mp3 players, handheld gaming devices, tablets, laptops, laser pointers, and, ear buds or headphones are not permitted on school grounds.
-These items will be confiscated and returned at the discretion of the administration to the parent(s) of the child.
-A detention will also be issued.

-Cell phones and/or any form of unapproved electronicssmart watches, watches with cameras are not allowed on campus.
-The school is not responsible for any device during or outside of school hours.
+Cell phones and/or any form of unapproved electronics (smart watches, watches with cameras, handheld gaming devices, tablets, laptops, laser pointers, earbuds or headphones) are not allowed on campus.
 If a student is found with unauthorized electronics, the item will be confiscated by the Dean of Students, the student will serve an automatic detention, and the phone will be returned to the parent after 24 hours.
 After the first offense, a fee of $20 will be assessed every time the phone is confiscated.

-SFCSloss or damage to
+SFCS is not responsible for loss or damage to any device during or outside of school hours.

 In the event that a student needs a cell phone after school due to entering a house where no one is home, or attending sport practices or games, the parent should contact the Dean of Students to make arrangements.